Caribou Gear Tarp

 And confirm he does.
 We start looking elsewhere.
 Not much moving, yet.

-Knowing we are crossing the river, Andy moves off to inspect a canyon running to our north.
+Knowing we aren't crossing the river, Andy moves off to inspect a canyon running to our north.
 He comes back to tell us he has spotted three bulls a ways up the canyon and it looks like two of them are good ones.

 We all grab our spotters and move over to his position.
 The guys are sizing them up.
 I can't find them.
 Oh, here's smaller bull.
 I look at the direction the guys are looking and it seems I'm looking too close.

-I go back to my spotter and another bulls is milling in the trees below this small bull.
+I go back to my spotter and another bull is milling in the trees below this small bull.
 "Holy forked tops, Batman.
 Guys, look at that one in the trees at the nose of that ridge."

 Everyone readjusts their field of view.
 Now there's a third bull.